 by Timothy Webmoor

-Passing through a single doorway in the northwest led up a ramp and into a narrow space cramped with hastily constructed offices, now hosting crumbling drywall and fallen tiled roofing once suspended from the ceiling.
-Moving around these offices into the West wing presented a very different material encounter.
-Inert circuit boards aligned in sheet metal cabinets, anonymous pieces of plastica, water control valves, temporary framing for partitions, finished concrete floors along with floor platforms; all materially presenced a more controlled and intimate atmosphere of electrical engineering experimentation.
+Passing through a single doorway in the northwest led up a ramp and into a completely dark, narrow space cramped with hastily constructed offices, now hosting crumbling drywall and fallen tiled roofing once suspended from the ceiling.
+Moving around these offices into the west wing presented a very different material encounter.
+Inert circuit boards aligned in sheet metal cabinets, anonymous pieces of plastica, water control valves, temporary framing for wall partitions and ceilings, finished concrete floors along with floor platforms; all materially presenced a more controlled and intimate atmosphere of electrical engineering experimentation.

 After ruin refit: The Metamedia Lab (zoom in-out | pan around) – QuickTime VR (not supported on iPad/Tablets)

-Thanks to the other project members, Ashish Chadha, Bjørnar Olsen and Chris Witmore.
-Video clips by Webmoor and Witmore.
-QuickTime VR provided by Michael Shanks.
-Floor plans and building sections courtesy of Stanford University’s Maps and Records.
-Thanks to Suman Chaube at the Maps and Records Department for assisting me in the archives.
-The argument and all remaining imagery are my own.
+Thanks to the other project members, Ashish Chadha, Bjørnar Olsen and Chris Witmore, and to Suman Chaube at the Maps and Records Department for assisting me in the archives.